cooscoos/Hoive/README.md

 ### Client

-- Tidy up chatsess and integrate its behaviour with pmoore, adding in skipturns and forfeit as per local
 - Write tests to probe local client's use of BoardActions and Req:: enums.

-- display you: for chat
-- fix colour of others to random? maybe...
+Lower priority:
 - Try get http server working as an option. - have a flag / option for running an html server.
 Client advanced options.
 - Consider: Bevy, maybe with (egui)[https://github.com/emilk/egui] or Fyrox.
+- display you: for chat
+- fix colour of other players to random?
 ### Server

-- tidy select
-- time to have a good tidy up of websock session and server and "echoer"
-- now boots players back into main and delete the game, but doing this is a bit jank
+- prioritise: on game end, boot players back into main and delete the game.
+Current implementation is jank.
-- winstring is probably gubbed for a natural win
+- Test it works for natural wins (not forfeits)

-- Option to select an empty game to join based on its id in websocket version so can play with friends
 - Flesh out a help readme for websocket functions
+- In game_server.rs: "This is incredibly hacky because don't understand how to handle arc yet."
+- reinstate connection to db with pool

+Lower priority:
 - have a flag / option for running an html server.
-- reinstate connection to db with pool
-- In game_server.rs: "This is incredibly hacky because don't understand how to handle arc yet."
+- Option to select an empty game to join based on its id in websocket version so can play with friends

 ### Useful references